ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_ML_MT_Control.rst

 The following module with the function ``uz_get_k_parameter`` contains the ML and MT optimized k-parameters for up to 3 OPFs of an asymmetric six-phase PMSM with one (1N) or two (2N) neutral points.
 Based on these parameters a fault tolerant control system for asymmetric six-phase PMSM can be created by controlling the VSD-Currents with the calculated reference values.

+In addition to the k-parameters a derating factor for the fault scenario is supplied, by which the nominal currents of the machine have to be scaled down to ensure a safe continuous operation.
+The derating is needed as the phase currents in post-fault operation are increased compared to the pre-fault operation for the same torque produced as fewer phases are accessible.

 .. _kparameter: